ikluhsman/spaced.photos/content/pages/home.md

 ---
-title: "spaced.photos"
+title: "Home Page"
 ---

 Hi!
-I'm Ian.
-I'm into astrophotography in Denver, Colorado!
+I'm Ian, I'm into astrophotography in Denver, Colorado!

 See the photo gallery to appreciate my favorites.